DaoCloud/DaoCloud-docs/docs/en/docs/install/k8s-install/ecs-install-dce5.0.md

-# Installing DCE 5.0 Commercial Edition on Alibaba Cloud ECS
+# Installing DCE 5.0 Enterprise Package on Alibaba Cloud ECS

 This article will guide you through the process of installing DCE 5.0 on Alibaba Cloud ECS.